adamcope/cpr-bot/README.md

 - ``/archery``
 - ``/melee-weapon-attack``
 - ``/unarmed-melee-attack``

+### Notes

+- Dual wielding identical weapons seems to only serve the purpose of reloading half the times you would if single wielding the same weapon.
+Or perhaps if someone were able to successfully aim at one of your hands, wou would still have that same weapon in your other hand.
+This seems to imply that in the Time of the RED, you cannot squeeze two triggers at the same time.
 ### Netrunning
 `` !!
 These are notes for Netrunning features that need a lot more work before becoming fully realized. !! ``<br><br>